ConnorSweeneyDev/.config/readme.md

   every so often.
 Make sure you put `oh-my-posh init pwsh --config "C:/Posh/config.omp.json" |
   Invoke-Expression` at the bottom of your PowerShell `.ps1` file.

+If you want my exact settings including the same font I use (CaskaydiaCove Nerd Font), you can replace the following sections of your own `settings.json` file with the ones from this repository:
+- The entire `actions` section.
+- Everything between the `actions` section and the `profiles` section.
+- The `defaults` section inside of the `profiles` section.
+- Assuming you have it installed, everything inside the PowerShell (pwsh.exe) section inside the `profiles: list` section, except the `guid` and `source` fields.
+- Everything after the `themes` section (not inside the `themes` section).

-If you want my exact settings including the same font I use (CaskaydiaCove Nerd Font), you can paste the `LocalState\settings.json` file into your `LocalState` folder.
-If you don't want to install my font, you can still paste the json file and just change the font property inside the file to the name of the font you have installed, from there you can tweak settings to your liking from the terminal settings gui.
+If you don't want to install my font, you can still follow the above list but change the `font: face` property inside the `defaults` to the name of the font you have installed.
+After doing all of this, you can tweak other settings to your liking by using the settings gui in Windows Terminal.

 # Neovim Setup
 After setting up the terminal and installing all the dependencies for this section, I recommend